Back

 Structure

 Readability is highly important.
 This means that the information you present may be complex, but navigating it should be as simple to do as possible.
 The document should have a coherent structure, with one part logically flowing into another, and clear formatting with headings, subheadings, and enough white space.
-You can also supplement the numbers you provide with graphs to highlight the most important outtakes.
+You can also supplement the numbers you provide with graphs to highlight the most important takeaways.

 Pay attention not only to what the document says, but also to what it looks like: with headings, subheadings, and diagrams you create a better document structure